dtbinh/cse167-final/README.md

 * t - creates a new procedurally generated city
 * ESC - End program

-NOTE: At this point, the program controls and hides the cursor.
+NOTE: The program controls and hides the cursor.
 Therefore, it cannot be exited using the mouse.
 Use ESC instead.

+More detailed write-up and video available [here](https://cse167finalprojectcareybishop.wordpress.com/) (program runs much more smoothly than the video).